cap-js/docs/cds/cdl.md

 }
 ```

-> Note: The backlink can be any managed to-one association on the _many_ side pointing back to the _one_ side.
+> The backlink can be any managed to-one association on the _many_ side pointing back to the _one_ side.

 ### Many-to-many Associations